amirhnajafiz/handbook/docs/security/index.md

 # Computer Systems Security

 Security is the degree of resistance to, or protection from, harm.
 It applies to any vulnerable and valuable asset.

-## CIA

 Computer security is about __CIA__: